geisten/geisten/README.md

 ```

 The _geisten_ library provides basic functions for creating a neural network.
 This allows the adaptation to a wide range
 of environments.
-In the following example, macros for binarizing and forward propagating of input data are described.
+In the following example, macros for binarizing and linear propagating of input data are described.
 These methods can be combined to describe these models in a separate application:

 ```c